Q. What partners are eligible to participate in the Challenge Partnership Program?

 A. Yes, in some circumstances the Corps will provide money to foster new partnerships or strengthen existing partnerships for work programs.
 Please visit the Handshake Program for more information.

 Q. What is the difference in a Contribution and a Challenge Partnership?

 A. Contributions are funds, materials, equipment and/or services given to the Corps and must meet the requirements of a project-level OMP and a contributions plan.
 Contributions become Corps property without further participation by the contributor.
 Challenge partnerships allow through a formal agreement the acceptance of funds, materials, and services to accomplish specific recreation and resource work programs.
 Partners may be involved in the management of the work project.
-Services (labor) accepted through either program are counted as Volunteers and are captured in OMBIL in the Annual Recreation Data Wizard and the Annual Partnerships Wizard.
+Services (labor) accepted through either program are counted as Volunteers and are captured in NRM Assessment in the Annual NRM data module and the Partnerships module.

 Q. Is a Challenge Partnership Agreement the same thing as a Handshake Agreement?